When You Start Needing Fuel on a Long Run?

 Clif makes Shot Bloks which are a kind of gummy block of nutrition.
 I have yet to try them, but I know many people that swear by them.
 They seem to be easy to pop in your mouth and soft enough to chew and easily swallow.

-- Gummy bears, pretzels, and other snack foods—You don’t need to purchase specific “running” or “sport” snacks.
-In fact, you can probably raid your cabinets for something that will work just as well (gummies, raisins, bananas).
+You don’t need to purchase specific “running” or “sport” snacks.
+In fact, you can probably raid your cabinets for something that will work just as well (gummies, raisins, bananas or other “real” foods).

 Honey stingers are made with real honey and come in waffles, gels, protein bars, energy bars, and chews.
 I have tried the waffles before, and I think they taste great!
 If you love honey, definitely give them a try!

 This an update to this list.
 I was so excited to find that you can now purchase UnTapped maple syrup energy packets.
 Made from 100% pure Vermont maple syrup, these packets are a great low glycemic index fuel source.
 These are definitely going on my list for half marathon fuel this fall. 🙂

 If you found this post helpful, click HERE for more training articles!